oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 ### L3NM Enhancements

-* BFD parametrization of static routes (**GitHub Issue #1**):
+* BFD parametrization of static routes (GitHub Issue #1)
   + The L3NM YANG data model allows management of static routes in a VPN.
 That is, for a particular VPN service, new IPv4 and IPv6 static routes can be added, modified, or deleted.
 The data model allows specifying whether BFD is desired in the static route.
 Whenever a controller derives the device configuration of the static route, it will need to decide a particular BFD configuration, typically from a predefined template.
 Operators require, for different services, the ability to customize the main BFD parameters to allow, for example, faster detection for critical services.
 The new requirement is the ability to specify intended BFD configuration in the IPv4 and IPv6 static routes, including `required-min-rx-interval` and `multiplier`.

-* Management of VLAN 0 in tagged interfaces (**GitHub Issue #2**):
+* Management of VLAN 0 in tagged interfaces (GitHub Issue #2):
   LxNM YANG models have a range defined for CVLAN between 1 and 4094.
 VLAN 0 should also be supported, as it is used in deployments.

 * Missing BGP intended configuration blocks (position against Attachment Circuits) (**GitHub Issue #3**):
   + There are BGP configuration blocks required to manage BGP-based services which are present in the AC-Model but not in the L3NM:
     - BGP Peer group creation
     - BGP Redistribution rules
-  + Missing pointer to ACL (also present in **GitHub Issue #3**):
+  + Missing pointer to ACL (also present in GitHub Issue #3):
     - ACL pointer to attach forwarding filter

-* SRv6 support for L3VPN (**GitHub Issue #15**):
+* SRv6 support for L3VPN (GitHub Issue #15):
   SRv6-based BGP services, including L3VPN, whose procedures are defined in {{?RFC9252}}.

 * Improving Multicast Support:
   + For L3VPN with multicast, one implementation reported that Cisco MVPN augmentations were added to include various profiles (IPMSI and SPMSI).
 There is no YANG module from IETF today that supports full MVPN/SPMSI/IPMSI under L3NM directly.
 Standardized profiles are required to be added.

 * Extend guidance on how the network models can be used to operationalize Inter-AS VPN options (A, B, and C as defined in {{?RFC4364}}) using the L3NM framework.

 ### L2NM Enhancements

-* EVPN Remote and Local eth-tag (**GitHub Issue #6**)
+* EVPN Remote and Local eth-tag (GitHub Issue #6)

-* Explicitly assign an RD at node level (**GitHub Issue #7**):
+* Explicitly assign an RD at node level (GitHub Issue #7):
   + In the model, an RD must always be assigned via profile at service level.
 It is useful to be able to set an explicit RD directly at node level, overriding the profile value.
 This way, a common profile can be used for the whole service, with use cases where only the RD changes per node.

-* Add support for Flexible Cross-Connect (FXC) Service ({{?RFC9744}}) (**GitHub Issue #8**)
+* Add support for Flexible Cross-Connect (FXC) Service ({{?RFC9744}}) (GitHub Issue #8)

-* Add explanatory text for EVPN multihoming using LAG (**GitHub Issue #9**)
+* Add explanatory text for EVPN multihoming using LAG (GitHub Issue #9)

-* Support for VLAN-lists/VLAN-ranges (**GitHub Issue #10**):
+* Support for VLAN-lists/VLAN-ranges (GitHub Issue #10):
   + When defining a Layer 2 service, sometimes multiple VLANs are mapped into a given service.
 It would be good to support this in the L2NM encapsulation stanza.
 Examples are as follows:
     - Typically used in single-tagged scenarios: `vlan-id-list [200 210-219 222 234 240-249];`
     - Dual-tagged scenario, with s-vlan=430 and a list of c-vlans: `vlan-tags outer 430 inner-list [200 210-219 222 234 240-249];`

-* SRv6 support for L2VPN (**GitHub Issue #15**)
+* SRv6 support for L2VPN (GitHub Issue #15)

 * Performance monitoring:
   + ITU-T Y.1731 performance monitoring in Ethernet-based networks.
 L2NM itself ({{?RFC9291}}) does not natively include OAM specifics.

-* Add EVI identifier to differentiate it from VPN-ID (**GitHub Issue #24**):
+* Add EVI identifier to differentiate it from VPN-ID (GitHub Issue #24):
   Each EVI maps to a specific EVPN service (e.g., a Layer 2 VPN bridging a particular VLAN across the EVPN fabric).

 ## New Functionalities Required to Fully Support Connectivity Services